 The Kranskloof basecamp is hidden beautifully away in indigenous bush and is built from the local rock.
-Nearby is a perennial little waterfall a mere 70m away from camp, where the water cascades to offer an exhilarating shower all year round.
+Nearby is a perennial little waterfall a mere 70m away from camp, where the water cascades to offer an exhilarating shower in summer months.
 The calming sounds of the waterfall is soothing to the soul.
-Kranskloof is pet friendly but not Komati Gorge Lodge, so please be considerate in this matter.
+Well behaved dogs are welcome but please be aware that this is a nature reserve and there are things out there that can be hurt and can hurt your animals.
+Dogs are not permitted at Komati Gorge Lodge.

 - Total number of hikers is 24.